 In the first part—the wave—the composer creates a matrix of 12 rows and a chart of rhythmic possibilities and uses both to establish the rhythms of each section of the composition.
 In the second part, a chord created by the composer serves as a means to obtain 12 sets of six pitches each—12 constellations.
 The composer then combines both parts of the process, arbitrarily assigning the pitches of each constellation—the stars—to the rhythms obtained in the first part.

 In Haladhara's terms, the composer "pours" the notes of the constellations into the "rhythmic molds" obtained from the wave.
 Details like the precise octave, articulation, dynamics, etc. are left to the discretion of the composer.
 The result is very consistent and organic, and if the initial set of conditions is not too narrow, the method leaves enough room for intuition and play.

 Clarinet in B flat (also Bass Clarinet)

-At this time, 4 of the 6 movements of the work are finished.
+Currently, 4 of the 6 movements of the work have been finished.